MultiBank review summary

 MultiBank is a global CFD and FX broker.
-MultiBank Group is a global financial group whose member companies are active in areas from asset management to brokerage.
+MultiBank Group was established in California, USA, in 2005 with headquarters in Hong Kong.
+They are a global financial group whose member companies are active in areas from asset management to brokerage.
 MultiBank's brokerage service is operating under several legal entities, regulated by the Australian Securities and Investments Commission (ASIC) and other financial authorities.
 In this review, we will use MultiBank as a name for the brokerage service.

 MultiBank is considered safe because it is regulated by the top-tier ASIC and has a reasonably long history, dating back to 2005.